ISDuBA/ISDuBA/docs/forwarder.md

 for the configure URL and forwards them.
 Already imported documents are also forwarded.
 If set to false only those that are manually forwarded are sent to the URL.

-## Filtering
+## <a name="filtering"></a> Filtering
 The first level of filtering is the `publisher`.
-If specified only the documents for the given publisher are forwarded to the target endpoint. no publisher is configured, all documents are forwarded.
+If specified only the documents for the given publisher are forwarded to the target endpoint.
+If no publisher is configured all documents are forwarded.
 The second level is the `strategy`.
 This determines which documents are forwarded.
 They are currently two strategies `all` and `new_major`.
-As `all` implies all documents are forwarded, `new_major` sends new advisories, all not draft versions.
+`all` implies all documents are forwarded, `new_major` sends new advisories, all not draft versions.
 If you have semantical versioned documents new are documents are forwarded if they are a major change in comparison to the former once.

-The default strategy is `all`.
 You can adjust the strategy for each forwarder target.
-If not specified there the global strategy from forwarder is used.
+If no target specific strategy is given the global strategy will be used.

 ## Forward request
 The forwarder sends a POST request to the specified URL.
 The data is encoded